Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 #### 4.2.1 Provider Party (seller)

-The [cac:ProviderParty]() is the one who issues the catalogue and acts as a seller.
-The syntax also includes Seller Supplier Party, but that is not applicable to the concrete element use case as the seller is always the one who issues the catalogue.
+The [cac:ProviderParty](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/) is the one who issues the catalogue and acts as a seller.
+The syntax also includes the Seller Supplier Party, but that does not apply to the concrete element use case, as the seller is always the one who issues the catalogue.

-- [cbc:EndpointID]() is used to convey the electronic Peppol address of the seller.
+- [cbc:EndpointID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/) is used to convey the electronic Peppol address of the seller.
 The [@schemeID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/schemeID/) is mandatory to be used with the EndpointID element.
 For Finnish organisations the EndpointID is always an OVT code with scheme ID 0216.
-Examples of [cbc:EndpointID]() and [@schemeID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/schemeID/) values:
+Examples of [cbc:EndpointID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/) and [@schemeID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/schemeID/) values:

 | cbc:EndpointID | schemeID | Notes |
 |--------------------|----------|-------|